Filip Hrgović: Early career

-Hrgović was expected to make the first defense of his secondary title against Ytalo Perea on December 8, 2018, at the Dražen Petrović Basketball Hall in Zagreb, Croatia.
+Hrgović was expected to make the first defense of his secondary title against Ytalo Perea on 8 December 2018, at the Dražen Petrović Basketball Hall in Zagreb, Croatia.
 It was scheduled to be broadcast exclusively by RTL, domestically in Croatia.
 Perea was forced to withdraw two days prior to the bout due to travel visa issues, and was replaced by former world title challenger Kevin Johnson.
 Hrgović retained his title by unanimous decision, with all three judges awarding him all eight rounds of the fight.
 He dominated the bout from start to finish and came close to knocking Johnson down with an overhand right in the eight round, although he was unable to finish him.
-Hrgović was scheduled to make his second title defense against the 15–1 Gregory Corbin on May 25, 2019 at the MGM National Harbor in Oxon Hill.
+Hrgović was scheduled to make his second title defense against the 15–1 Gregory Corbin on 25 May 2019 at the MGM National Harbor in Oxon Hill.
 The bout was broadcast domestically in Croatia by RTL and internationally by DAZN.
 It was Hrgović's United States debut, as well as his DAZN debut.
 He won the fight by a first-round knockout, stopping Corbin after just 60 seconds, with his fourth strike of the bout.

-Hrgović had his first fight in Mexico on August 24, 2019, against Mario Heredia, at the Centro de Usos Multiples in Hermosillo, Mexico.
+Hrgović had his first fight in Mexico on 24 August 2019, against Mario Heredia, at the Centro de Usos Multiples in Hermosillo, Mexico.
 Heredia entered the fight off an upset with against Samuel Peter, but was seen as an easy fight for Hrgović, as he had lost five of his past six bouts.
 Although he started slowly, Hrgović maintained a steady stream of jabs, right straights and hooks throughout the first round.
 Heredia attempted to adjust by landing a number of body shots in the second round, which failed to stop the forward movement of Hrgović.
 The fight ended in the third round, as Heredia was knocked out with a right-left hook combination.

 On 7 December 2019, on the undercard of Ruiz Jr. vs. Joshua II, Hrgović, then ranked #9 by the WBA and IBF, and #11 by the WBC, had what is perhaps his most notable win to date, a third-round knockout against Éric Molina.
 He dominated the fight from the first bell, dropping Molina twice; once in the first round and again in the second, before finally closing out with a third knockdown in the third round, from which Molina wasn't able to get up.
-Hrgović was expected to next face Ondřej Pála in the co-main event of the Dina Thorslund vs. Nina Radovanovic title fight, held on September 26, 2020, at the Struer Energi Park in Struer, Denmark.
+Hrgović was expected to next face Ondřej Pála in the co-main event of the Dina Thorslund vs. Nina Radovanović title fight, held on 26 September 2020, at the Struer Energi Park in Struer, Denmark.
 Three days before the fight, Pála withdrew for an undisclosed reason, and was replaced on short notice by Alexandre Kartozia.
 Hrgović justified his role as the betting favorite, pressuring Kartozia throughout the fight, and knocking him out with a left-right combination at the 1:07 minute mark.